cloudfoundry-attic/cf-docs/source/docs/running/architecture/uaa.html.md

 client_id: cf
 ~~~

-### Demo of command line usage on run.pivotal.io
+### <a id='demo-hosted'></a>Remote Command Line Usage ###

-The same command line example should work against a UAA running on `run.pivotal.io` (except for the token decoding bit because you won't have the client secret).
+The command line example in the previous section should work against a UAA running on the hosted Pivotal CF instance, although  token encloding is unnecessary as you will not have the client secret.

 In this case, there is no need to run a local uaa server, so simply ask the external login endpoint to tell you about the system:

 <pre class="terminal">
 $ curl -H "Accept: application/json" uaa.run.pivotal.io/login